gizellysteffanny/giuuid/README.md

 # giuuid
-A lightweight and easy library  to generate random UUID
+A lightweight and easy library to generate random unique ID